kavehtehrani/job_interview_scam/README.md

 You see the "Need to keep the drivers to up-to-date!"

 Then there's a FAT BIG NO-NO for anyone reading this to open a terminal and run some command.
-I'm looking for all the ways that command is malicious and it doesn't quite stand out to me yet.
+I'm looking for all the ways that command is malicious, and it doesn't quite stand out to me yet.
 Looking for typos in "download.microsoft.com" and can't find any.

 Alright I copy it and paste into a text editor.
 BOOM!